 The court will generally rule on all motions based on responsive pleadings unless the presentation of evidence is required.
 Hearings that are set may not be heard if the Court can rule on a motion without the necessity of a hearing.
 Should your motion be unopposed, you should upload a form of order prior to the hearing for the Court to review.
 If your motion is unopposed, the Court is likely to sign your order after the response deadline but before the hearing date.
 Motions that are ruled on before the hearing date are struck from the Court's docket.
 If your motion does not appear on the Court's docket, then the Court has already entered its order.
 There may be a delay between the Court ruling on your motion and the docketing of the order, especially if your order is signed the day of your hearing.
 If the Court does not sign your order, then generally it has questions or concerns regarding your motion and counsel must appear at the hearing.
 Likewise, if you oppose a motion, you must always file a response in opposition.
 This is especially true on motions that are set "if and only if" as no hearing is scheduled by the Clerk unless a response is filed.
 Should you fail to respond to a properly served pleading, the Court will assume the pleading is unopposed and will generally grant the relief requested.
 Should a response be filed and the Court can rule on the motion and the response, it will do so before the hearing.
+Should you fail to upload an order on an opposed motion, you must attend the scheduled hearing.
 The Court liberally grants late filed responses to any motion but if your response is untimely you must file a motion to allow the late filed response or the motion will be deemed unopposed.

 The standing order regarding ex parte motions indicates every motion that may be filed on an ex parte basis.
 Do not file ex parte motions that are not authorized by the standing order.
 These motions will be denied.
 However, be cognizant that the Court will consider the entry of any agreed order on an ex parte basis.
+All agreed orders must contain the signatures of all affected parties, including in Chapter 13 and 12 cases the Trustee.